ndncomm/access-control-on-nfn/README.md

 permission and key channel.

-In a first phase, the permission granting and key creating entity (gatekeeper) is colocated with the content generating entity.
+In a first phase, the permission granting and key creating entity (gatekeeper) is co-located with the content generating entity.
 This permits to share the generated content encryption keys via the local file system.